getnamo/7zip-cpp/README.md

 The extractor can have issues with relative paths.
 To be sure it works correctly, feed it a full path.

+There is a bug in the testing program.
+The issue has been logged on @keithjjones repository.

 ## Contributing